Billionaire Profile

 Early Life and Education

-Peggy Tsiang Cherng was born in Mawlamyine, Myanmar (formerly British Burma), and grew up in Hong Kong.
-She attended Clementi Secondary School and then moved to the United States for higher education.
-She earned a Bachelor of Science degree in applied mathematics from Oregon State University in 1970.
-Later, she completed a Master of Science degree in computer science and a Ph.D. in electrical engineering from the University of Missouri.
+Peggy Tsiang Cherng was born in Mawlamyine, Burma (now Myanmar), in 1947 or 1948.
+She grew up in Hong Kong and attended Clementi Secondary School.
+She later pursued higher education in the United States, earning a Bachelor of Science degree in applied mathematics from Oregon State University.
+She continued her studies at the University of Missouri, where she obtained a Master of Science degree in computer science and a Ph.D. in electrical engineering.

 Rise to Success